j3din00b/isogenerator/README.md

-# UBlueOS ISO Generator
+# Universal Blue ISO Generator
-This action is used to generate the ISO images for UBlueOS.
+This action is used to generate the ISO images for any Fedora Atomic based OCI images (bootc based images not currently supported).
+This project relies on the command feature in Anaconda `ostreecontainer`.

 ## Makefile
 A Makefile is provided for ease of use.
 There are separate targets for each file generated, however `make` can be used to generate the final image and `make clean` can be used to clean up the workspace.